REMEMBER!

 The revised policy presumes that service members who die in

-enemy action,” the result of wounds incurred “in action with the
+of enemy action,” the result of wounds incurred “in action with

-enemy” or as a result of wounds incurred as a “result of enemy
+the enemy” or as a result of wounds incurred as a “result of

-action” during capture, unless there is compelling evidence to the
+enemy action” during capture, unless there is compelling

 The policy revision, “reflects the feeling that the conditions